Skip to content

 Women enjoy few rights in Qatar

-Examples: Who does sportswashing - and how?
+Examples: Who is sportswashing - and how?

 Here are a few of countless examples that show in more detail how countries use sporting events to give themselves a clean image.